PanQL/Beaver/README.md

 # Beaver

-this is the artifact of Beaver
+This is the artifact of Beaver